 Self-study and preparation of short usage and writing assignments.

-The pass the course, students need to obtain at least a 6.0 for each of the components.
+To pass the course, students need to obtain at least a 6.0 for the Essay.

 Attendance is compulsory.
 Missing more than two tutorials means that students will be excluded from the tutorials.
 Unauthorized absence also applies to being unprepared, not participating and/or not bringing the relevant course materials to class.